raipc/atsd-api-python/offline_installation.md

 # Offline Installation

 The document describes how ATSD Python client can be installed on a machine without internet access.
 The process involves downloading the module and its dependencies to an intermediate server from which the files are then copied to the target machine.
+The intermediate server should have the same Python version and operating system type as the target server.

 ## Download Modules